jsdelivrbot/stemcstudio/CONTRIBUTING.md

 7. `lineman build`
 8. `lineman run`

+The server at localhost:8000 cannot be used.

+9. Open another terminal
+10. `cd mathdoodle`
+11. tsc
+12. `set DEBUG=mathdoodle:* && npm start`
-9. open your web browser to localhost:8000
+13. open your web browser to localhost:8080

+You may want to open a third terminal in order to compile and watch the server code.

+14. `tsc -w`

 # Running Tests